S.Korea PM vouches for AstraZeneca vaccine safety ahead of first shipments

 As of midnight Thursday, there were 561 new coronavirus cases, bringing the total to 86,128 with 1,550 deaths, the Korea Disease Control and Prevention Agency (KDCA) said.

-(Reporting by Sangmi Cha; Writing by Josh Smith; Editing by Jacqueline Wong)
+(Reporting by Sangmi Cha; Writing by Josh Smith; Editing by Jacqueline Wong and Raissa Kasolowsky)

 ((Sangmi.Cha@thomsonreuters.com; +82 2 3704 5646; Reuters Messaging: sangmi.cha.thomsonreuters.com@reuters.net))